ajdapretnar/orange/docs/data/rst/index.rst

 .. image:: file-widget-simplified-header.png
    :scale: 80%

-Notice that the attributes that we have ignored (label "i" in the attribute name) are not present in the data set.
+Notice that the attributes we have ignored (label "i" in the attribute name) are not present in the data set.

 Native Data Format of Orange